nopestack/mach/README.md

-# Tiny Wasm functions, running at mach speed.
+# Mach
-Mach is a CLI tool designed to run WebAssembly modules.
+Mach is a CLI tool designed to run WebAssembly modules blazingly fast at mach speed.

 ## Overview
 It can run a server with a REST API to upload and run a FaaS platform locally and it can also execute arbitrary WebAssembly modules as one-off tasks.